No, That’s Not Christianity: Part 1

 The biggest problem is that we just don’t follow the Bible.

 We think we do, but that’s only an illusion brought about by groupthink and confirmation bias and culturally-inculcated presuppositions.

 We use the Bible as a talisman, or a tribal totem.
 We swear oaths on it and we swear by it for our doctrines and dogmas.
 We quote-mine it for proof texts and maybe memorize the portions from which we derive personal comfort and inspiration.
 And we take what others say about it as a shibboleth for orthodoxy within whatever tradition to which we belong.

-So, we make great use of the Bible, as a symbol and a tribal banner, a security blanket, and sometimes a weapon, or even an idol.
+So, we make great use of the Bible, as a symbol and a tribal banner, a security blanket, and sometimes a weapon/cudgel, or even an idol.

-But … actually reading it, from beginning to end, to find out what it’s all about, and what God’s plan and purposes are, and how we fit into them and carry them out?
+But … actually reading it, from beginning to end, to find out what it’s all about?
+And to find out what God’s plan and purposes are, and how we fit into them and carry them out?

 No, generally speaking and collectively – we most emphatically do not do that.

 That’s not to say that no Christian ever reads the Bible from start to finish in its entirety.
 Most don’t, according to several polls and studies that have been done in recent years, but some do.
 But, most (if not all) people who do – myself included – were told by others what it teaches long before we were in a position to read it for ourselves.
 We get its supposed meaning primarily from sermons and Sunday school and only read it ourselves as a follow-up, if at all.
 If you were raised in church, this probably started happening before you even learned how to read.
 By the time a person does pick up the Bible to read it for himself, he is largely just projecting his already-formed beliefs upon the text and feeding them back to himself – reading within a broader narrative framework that has been presupposed, never noticing along the way that this framework is never justified by the text itself.